Tyrese Gibson: Writing

 In 2009, Gibson co-created a three-issue comic book titled Tyrese Gibson's MAYHEM! after being inspired from his visit to Comic Con.

 On May 8, 2012, Gibson released his first book, titled How to Get Out of Your Own Way.
 It went on to be a New York Times bestseller.
 On February 5, 2013, Gibson co-authored his second book along with close personal friend Rev. Run titled Manology: Secrets of Your Man's Mind Revealed, which also went on to be a New York Times best seller.

 Personal life

-Gibson was married to Norma Mitchell from 2007 to 2009, and the couple had one child, a daughter, born in 2007.
+Gibson is a Christian.
+He was married to Norma Mitchell from 2007 to 2009, and the couple had one child, a daughter, born in 2007.

-In 2017, Tyrese purchased a $4 million home in Atlanta, Georgia.
+In January 2017, Gibson purchased a $4 million home in Atlanta, Georgia.
 He married Samantha Lee on February 14, 2017.
 Their daughter was born on October 1, 2018.
 In December 2020, Gibson and Lee announced they were divorcing.
+In 2022, the pair were declared legally single.
+Gibson began dating his girlfriend Zelie Timothy in 2021, and stated he plans to marry her when his divorce from Lee is finalized.

+Legal issues

+On September 9, 2024, Gibson was arrested following an appearance in Fulton County Court where he was issued a contempt charge after it was found that he was failing to pay child support to Lee.
+Gibson was ordered to remain in custody until he paid Lee $73,500.
+Gibson was released after paying the child support.
+He plans to appeal the contempt order.

+On October 1, 2025, it was revealed that an arrest warrant had been issued for Gibson since September 22, 2025 on cruelty to animals charge.
+The arrest warrant stemmed from an incident on September 18, 2025 which involved his four cane corso dogs killing a neighbor's dog after these dogs were able to run wild throughout his Atlanta neighborhood.
+In addition, Fulton County police captain Nicole Dwyer publicly acknowledged that there had in fact been multiple calls from neighborhood residences about incidents which involved these four attack dogs after they continuously roamed unsupervised in the neighborhood in the past few months leading up to the incident where they killed Gibson's neighbor's small spaniel dog.
+The neighbor whose spaniel was killed was also acknowledged to be living a half-a-mile away from Gibson.
+On October 3, 2025, Gibson was arrested after he turned himself in to the custody of the local police, was booked on a cruelty to animals charge, and then released after paying a $20,000 bond.